The Locker Key

 ~ 12 ~

-The Beaches parking lot at the bottom of Leslie Street is almost deserted.
-It’s well after midnight.
-Yale Barnett sits behind the wheel of his Jaguar fidgeting as he looks at his watch.
-After a moment a black Lincoln Navigator pulls up.
-Barnett’s cell phone rings.
-The driver of the Lincoln is a black man named LaMarr Wycliffe, but Barnett does not know that, because Wycliffe does not roll his window down.
+The Beaches parking lot at the bottom of Leslie Street was almost deserted.
+It was well after midnight.
+Yale Barnett sat behind the wheel of his Jaguar fidgeting as he looked at his watch.
+After a moment, a black Lincoln Navigator pulled up.
+Barnett’s cell phone rang.
+The driver of the Lincoln was a black man named LaMarr Wycliffe, but Barnett does not know that, because Wycliffe did not roll his window down.

 “Mr. Barnett?”